DJilanov/Pingdom_Data_Fetcher/README.md

 [![Cron home](Screenshots/servers.png)](Screenshots/Servers.png)

 7.4.
-If you want to change soemthing first be sure you know what is JSON and if you dont know read here http://en.wikipedia.org/wiki/JSON
+If you want to change something first be sure you know what is JSON and if you dont know read here http://en.wikipedia.org/wiki/JSON

 #### Example Usage